-After speaking on a panel at SFMoMA for their exhibition ArtGameLab, the museum invited me back tocreate an installation in conjunction with their exhibition The Utopian Impulse: Buckminster Fuller and the Bay Area.
+SFMOMA invited me to create an installation in conjunction with their exhibition The Utopian Impulse: Buckminster Fuller and the Bay Area.

 Having always admired Fuller’s work, I jumped at the chance to honor his creative legacy.
 In preparation for the project, I studied Fuller’s work as well as the museum’s demographics for Free Family Day, the day the piece was to be installed.